-Model No. 5.42 Model No. 5.41 Tipping Steam Wagon Armoured Motor Tricycle (continued) to the Pulley 11 back over the second Pulley 12, and is attached finally to the Rod on which the Gear 10 is secured.
+Model No. 5.42 Armoured Motor Tricycle

+to the Pulley 11 back over the second Pulley 12, and is attached finally to the Rod on which the Gear 10 is secured.

 The Gear 9 is mounted on a 61" Rod that passes completely through both Motor side plates and is also supported in additional bearings consisting of 21" Flat Girders bolted to the chassis members.
 Sprocket Wheels are secured on each end of the Rod and are connected by Sprocket Chain to the 2" Sprockets on the road wheel axles.
-It will be seen, therefore, that by sliding the Rod 8, either the travelling or tipping movement may be effected.
-The sliding of the Rod is accomplished by a 2" Rod that engages between a 1" loose and a 1" fast Pulley, and is secured in a Coupling on a Rod 13.
-The latter is journalled in a 31" Double Angle Strip bolted to the chassis and carries on its other end another Coupling in Parts required: which is held a Rod to serve as a lever.
-In order to manipulate the latter conveniently a Strip 14 1 of No. 52 4 of No. 18A | that projects through the slot of the 51" x 21" 3 ., , 19A 1 ,, 21 3 ,, 22 2 ,, 24 1 ,, 32 Flanged Plate forming the side of the cab is attached pivotally to it by a bolt inserted in a Collar on the upper extremity of the lever.
-A Spring 15 keeps the lever normally in the travelling position, so that to engage the tipping .. ..
-37 movement it is necessary to pull out the Strip scheme is followed in the case of the Motor control switch; a $5\frac{1}{2}$ Strip 16 is attached pivotally to the top end of a Crank Handle, which is secured rigidly by means of a Coupling to the motor switch arm.
+It will be seen. therefore, that by sliding the Rod 8, either the travelling or tipping movement may be effected.
+The sliding of the Rod is accomplished by a 2" Rod that engages between a 3" loose and a 1" fast Pulley, and is secured in a Coupling on a Rod 13.
+The latter is journalled in a 31" Double Angle Strip bolted to the chassis and carries on its other end another Coupling in which is held a Rod to serve as a lever.
+In order to manipulate the latter conveniently a Strip 14 that projects through the slot of the 51" x 21" Flanged Plate forming the side of the cab is attached pivotally to it by a bolt inserted in a Collar on the upper extremity of the lever.
+A Spring 15 keeps the lever normally in the travelling position, so that to engage the tipping movement it is necessary to pull out the Strip against the tension of the Spring.
+A similar scheme is followed in the case of the Motor control switch; a 51" Strip 16 is attached pivotally to the top end of a Crank Handle, which is secured rigidly by means of a Coupling to the motor switch arm.